 A loss-recovery component reverses consistent with reversal of the loss component of underlying groups of contracts issued, even when a reversal of the loss-recovery component is not a change in the fulfilment cash flows of the group of reinsurance contracts held.
+Reversals of the loss-recovery component that are not changes in the fulfilment cashflows of the group of reinsurance contracts held.
+Reversals of the group of reinsurance contracts held.
+Reversals of the group of reinsurance contracts held.
 Reversals of the loss-recovery component that are not changes in the fulfilment cashflows of the group of reinsurance contracts held adjust the CSM.

-(n) Insurance and reinsurance contracts accounting treatment (continued)
+(I) Insurance and reinsurance contracts accounting treatment (continued)

-(v) Insurance Contracts - modification and derecognition
+(v) Insurance contracts - modification and derecognition